4.9

 Cornell University

-• Example Degree: A Bachelor's degree in Hospitality Management from a reputable institution like Cornell University fulfills this requirement.
+• Example Degree: A Bachelor's degree in Hospitality Management, like the Cornell University example, aligns directly with this type of requirement.

 • Degree: Bachelor's degree